14.4. Lesson: Updating Forest Stands

-You will digitize new forest stands from scratch following an aerial photo from that forest area.
-The forestry map you digitized in the previous lesson was created from an aerial Color Infrared (CIR) photograph.
-This type of imagery, where the infrared light is recorded instead of the blue light, are widely used to study vegetated areas.
-You will also use a CIR photograph in this lesson.
+You will digitize new forest stands using an aerial photo.
+As with the previous lesson, you will use an aerial Color Infrared (CIR) photograph.
+This type of imagery, where the infrared light is recorded instead of the blue light, is widely used to study vegetated areas.

 After digitizing the forest stands, you will add information such as new constraints given by conservation regulations.

-15.4.1.
-Comparing the Old Forest Stands to Current Aerial Photographs¶
+14.4.1.
+Comparing the Old Forest Stands to Current Aerial Photographs

 The CIR images are from 2012.
 You can compare the stands that were created in 1994 with the situation almost 20 years later.

-Set its styling so that you can see through your polygons.
+Set the symbology for the layer so that you can see through your polygons:

 Review how the old forest stands follow (or not) what you might visually interpret as an homogeneous forest.